zapta/serial_packets_py/README.md

 **Q**: Why asyncio based implementation, doesn't it complicate things?

 A: Asyncio may make simple programs more complicated but it allows for more responsive programs with efficient parallel I/O.

 ---

-**Q**: Do you plan to provide also cross platform APIs for data serialization/deserialization?

-A: This is a good idea, but we are not working on it as of May 2023.
-We would any recommendations or implementations of such a portable API.

----